Blowzabella: Early years

 In late 1979, Bill O'Toole formed the band Sirocco in Australia.
-That same year, original member Chris Gunstone formed Goat Bag Records and the Macedonian Early Music Band.
-The Band's first release, "17 Macedonian Folk Dances", rose to #8 in the Melody Maker Folk Album charts.
-He also created the Macedonian group Izvoren; Jon Swayne (Macedonian bagpipe), Dave Roberts (tanbura), and Dave Armitage (tapan drum) would later feature in Blowzabella.
+That same year, original member Chris Gunstone formed Goat Bag Records and their first release (of his previous band), "17 Macedonian Folk Dances", rose to Number 8 in the Melody Maker Folk Album charts.
+He also created the Macedonian group Izvoren; Jon Swayne (Macedonian bagpipe), Dave Roberts (tanbura), and Dave Armitage (tapan drum) who also played in Blowzabella.
 Gunstone then formed another group, The Trio, with Paul James (bagpipes, woodwind) and Cliff Stapleton (hurdy-gurdy), which played for the grand opening of the New Covent Garden Market in early 1980.
 The Trio had become full-time musicians, regularly performing at Covent Garden Market and in St. Paul's Cathedral Portico.
-Paul James simultaneously formed Dr. Cowsgill, also represented by Goat Bag Records.
-Upon suggestion by Dave Armitage, Gunstone invited his Trio to join Blowzabella in late January 1981, thereby creating a unique wall of sound by performing with two bagpipes and two hurdy-gurdy.
-Blowzabella and Izvoren both performed at the St Chartier Hurdy-Gurdy and Bagpipe Makers Festival in France July 1981 televised by French channel TF1.
+Paul James was in folk-rock band Dr. Cosgill, also represented by Goat Bag Records.
+Upon suggestion by Dave Armitage, Gunstone invited his Trio to join Blowzabella in late January 1981, thereby creating a unique wall of sound by performing with two bagpipes and two hurdy-gurdies.
+Blowzabella and Izvoren both performed at the St Chartier Hurdy-Gurdy and Bagpipe Maker's Festival in France July 1981 televised by French channel TF1.

-Blowzabella booked their first series of performances playing with the London French folk dance group L'escargot.
+Blowzabella first recording with Bill O'Toole (bagpipe) was a live concert playing for the London French folk dance group L'Escargot 1979.
 The band had success playing fairs and festivals in southern England and East Anglia, where their unusual performances and unique style quickly made them popular.
 The band performed at the Hood and Albion Fairs, later taking their show to Switzerland's Nyon Folk Festival and the Trowbridge Village Pump Festival in 1980 and 1982, respectively.
 Band member Bill O'Toole created and revived an English bagpipe for his use in these and other performances, which was inspired by medieval English church artwork and carvings.
 O'Toole also added stilt walking to the group's performances, and all members except the hurdy-gurdy player could be seen playing above the crowds.
+Bill also structured the group so that each member dealt with a booking each in turn.
+Therefore they had five managers and the group established itself quickly.
+Everything was equal shares from money to organization.
+When Bill left no one wanted to be leader but Dave Armitage acting in effect as Chairman ran the group with their support to great effect for the next two years.
+They had more bookings than they could handle.